frankhale/toby/README.md

 https://nodejs.org/dist/v7.0.0/win-x64/

-Depending on what platform you want to run toby in (Electron or NW.js) you'll need to make sure the main property in package.json is set accordingly:
+Depending on what platform you want to run Toby in (Electron or NW.js) you'll need to make sure the main property in package.json is set accordingly:

 ##### NW.js